j4mt/carresult/README.md

    GOLDCAR Citroen Berlingo CMMV 28.00 FULLFULL
    RECORD Ford Galaxy FVAR 65.00 FULLEMPTY

-3.0 Additionally If time allows, include an optional step to remove all FuelType.
+3.0 (Needs Impl) Additionally If time allows, include an optional step to remove all FuelType.
     FULLFULL cars that are priced above the median price within their groups.
 Hint: Google “Median Price”.